Ch-Ke/vanillaJS-todo-app/README.md

-# Simple to do list app written in vanilla js
+to do list app written in vanilla js